 Georgia O'Keeffe Museum - New Exhibition Building

-The new exhibition building will triple the exhibition area to 13,000 SF, including a dedicated changing exhibitions gallery.
-The project will provide much-needed collections management spaces including art handling, collections storage, conservation lab, and digital photography studio to support the museum’s collection.
-It will offer improved and expanded education facilities to allow the museum to expand its current education programming.
+This building triples the Museum’s exhibition area and includes a dedicated changing exhibition gallery.
+The project provides much-needed collections management space, including art handling, collections storage, conservation lab, and digital photography studio.

 Santa Fe, NM